 - Between April 30, 2019 and today: This has been a period of rapid development.
 With development comes the possibility of regression.
 To minimize regressions, we conduct computerized scans using WAVE and aXe and perform manual spot checks.
-We are considering ways to codify these processes.
+Better codifying these processes is an area of development.

 - For many of our newer features, we have created hidden feature flags.
 These flags allow us to quickly turn off beta features as well as features that have not yet undergone rigorous accessibility testing.

 - Given our history of active development and responsiveness to client needs, accessibility-related regressions are inevitable.
 That said, we believe that admin- and instructor-facing pages are currently more susceptible to regression than student-facing pages.

 - In our estimation, the most significant known issue pertains to the captions (prerecorded) criterion.
 Our Record Video feature (which can be disabled via a feature flag) is not currently accompanied by a captioning tool.
 Captioning is both expensive and technologically difficult; even Google struggles to reliably generate accurate transcripts.
 Nevertheless, we are committed to providing a satisfactory solution.
 Interested clients are welcome and encouraged to collaborate with us on potential integrations with third-party video platforms, as we are currently in the market for viable solutions.

 Current State of the Platform

 - Below, we describe our achievements in the domains of motor, visual, auditory, and cognitive accessibility.

 - We make no pretense to completeness, and our generalizations may have exceptions.

 - Essential platform elements—including forms, tooltips, modal windows, toggles, and filters—are navigable by keyboard alone.